 If you want to be able to program things and use the navigation functionality while in-flight, then you should do your best to find one that is easy to use.
 This is going to give you a better overall experience.
 It’s worth taking the time to find a handheld aviation radio with an intuitive interface and convenient features that make your life easier.

 Visibility is also an important thing to keep in mind.
-Not all of the LCD screens on these handheld radios are going to be made up to the same standards of quality.
+Not all of the LCD screens on these portable radios are going to be made up to the same standards of quality.
 The best handheld radios are going to have bright screens that are easy to see in different situations.
 This is important for when you’re trying to program it and for when you’re looking for nav data.

 There are some handheld radios that have been designed with backlit screens so that you can see what is going on easily.
 Many of them also make use of designs that make it easy to see them in direct sunlight.
 A good radio should also have a night mode that illuminates things enough to make it easy to use.
 As long as you keep this in mind, you shouldn’t encounter any problems.